KrashKartMedia/WooCommerce-Custom-Shipping-Plugins/README.md

 WooCommerce-Custom-Shipping-Plugins
 ===================================

-This plugin adds a custom shipping method to WooCommerce > Settings > Shipping Called LVKC Custom Rate
+This plugin adds a custom shipping method to WooCommerce > Settings > Shipping Called Our Shipping Price

 This plugin charges 9.95 for up to 2 items of small, medium, large and extra large size.
 Each Jumbo size charges 9.95 for each item.